kybouw/budg/README.md

 ```

 **NOTE:**
-The totals are not verified or calculated in any way, _so you are responsible for making sure you do not budget more than 100% of your income!_
+The grand total is not verified or calculated in any way, _so you are
+responsible for making sure you do not budget more than 100% of your income!_

-A default budget plan based on [the 50/20/30 plan](#the-502030-plan) is created when you install budg.
+A default budget plan based on [the 50/20/30 plan](#the-502030-plan) is created
+when you install budg.

 ### The 50/20/30 Plan

-The 50/20/30 plan is basic budget starting point that should work for most people.
-It can be easily modified to fit your lifestyle, and I encourage you to find a plan that fits your needs and priorities.
+The 50/20/30 plan is basic budget starting point that should work for most
+people.
+It can be easily modified to fit your lifestyle, and I encourage you to
+find a plan that fits your needs and priorities.

-The model works by defining 3 major spending categories: Necessities, Savings, and Discretionary.
+The model works by defining 3 major spending categories: Necessities, Savings,
+and Discretionary.
-Necessities are things you _must_ have: food, shelter, utilities, medical expenses, transportation.
-If you need it to survive, or to earn more money, then it is a necessity.
+Necessities are things you _must_ have: food, shelter, utilities, medical
+expenses, transportation.
+If you need it to survive, or to earn more money,
+then it is a necessity.
 Savings is all about building wealth and working towards financial goals.
+This
-This category includes debt payments, investments, and general savings.
-This is the most important category. _Pay yourself first!_
+category includes debt payments, investments, and general savings.
+This is the
+most important category. _Pay yourself first!_
 Discretionary is all the nice-to-haves.
-Things like restaurants, bars, and fun activities.
+Things like restaurants, bars, and fun
+activities.

 Each category is given a weight (50%, 20%, and 30%, respectively).
-You take your total after-tax income and divide it into the categories according to weight, creating allowances for yourself.
-So, half of your income will go toward necessities.
-Twenty percent should go towards savings, and thirty percent towards discretionary.
+You take your total after-tax income and divide it into the categories
+according to weight, creating allowances for yourself.
+So, half of your income
+will go toward necessities.
+Twenty percent should go towards savings, and
+thirty percent towards discretionary.

 ![The 50/20/30 budget](https://www.thebalance.com/thmb/T7aTgYvTRfglPtW9C2TZFJSeSZQ=/950x0/filters:format(webp)/the-50-30-20-rule-of-thumb-453922-final-5b61ec23c9e77c007be919e1-5ecfc51b09864e289b0ee3fa0d52422f.png)